 Registered Student Organizations

 North Park has a vibrant community of social, academic, and cultural student organizations.
-The Office of Student Activities and the Student Government Association also recognized club sports as well as student-led media and publication organizations.
 See what they’re up to by attending events, meetings, or being an active member of an organization.
 On myNPU-Engage you can view a complete list of our Registered Student Organizations via the Organization Directory, a list of RSO Events and Activities or, contact RSO officers directly through their organization page.

 Academic and Education Clubs

 Many of North Park’s majors offer an academic club or chapter of a national honor society specific to that subject area.clubs are student run organizations that promote development in a particular academic area or discipline.
 Academic clubs recognize high academic achievement and generally require a demonstrated interest in a particular career or academic discipline; membership requirements may include a certain grade point average, leadership and involvement experience, credit hours, or academic discipline.
 These groups help you extend your classroom learning and love of your subject to co-curricular activities, like community service, field trips, special research projects, and guest lectures.

 - American Medical Student Association